EricPaulin/snake-game/README.md

 ## Challenges and Solutions
 <p align="justify">
 The original build of 'Snake' was seeing if I could build a snake game clone in a week.
 It was a thrill to do and I learned a lot about how web-based browser games work and how to make them responsive (UI and controls).
 This time around (a year later) I wanted to see how much I've grown as a developer by updating its codebase and focusing more on its system architecture to make it easily scalable for open source usage.
 The first big thing I wanted to do was move the codebase away from JavaScript and make it entirely TypeScript for static typing but also so I could use unions to make State Machines revolving around the different screens the user sees.
 I also liked how lightweight the original was, so I kept it vanilla and didn't add any external frameworks and relied purely on the core features of ESModules and TypeScript.
 This was a bit of a learning curve for me, but the official TypeScript documentation helped me out a ton.
 In the process of converting my code I also realized how bloated and unreadable the entire thing was, so I decoupled it into multiple files consisting of their core functionality (display, controls, game-logic, and characters) and added comments for further readability.
 Finally I wanted to add a new gameplay feature because I felt the game could be more fun, but also I wanted to test firsthand if my new code architecture was more cohesive and easier to use than my old one.
 I decided to add two things: new screens and the poison apple.
 The new screens were added to see if using unions as a state machine was as seamless as I thought.
 I also added screens because I felt the original lacked any direction, so adding a main menu with rules and controls made for a better user experience.
-Finally the poison apple was added to expand on the queue data structure logic and as a new obstacle for the player to make the game more exciting.
+Finally poison apples were added to expand on the queue data structure logic and as a new obstacle for the player to make the game more exciting.
 </p>